Tomáš Holý: Gillingham

-Holý signed a two-and-a-half year contract with EFL League One side Gillingham on 20 January 2017.
+Holý signed a two-and-a-half-year contract with EFL League One side Gillingham on 20 January 2017.
 Commenting on the signing, head coach Adrian Pennock said: "He is a good size, a good presence, he kicks it well, handles it well and it is good competition for Stuart Nelson, that’s what we need".
 Holý had initially been invited to trial with the "Gills" by Pennock's predecessor Justin Edinburgh, but managed to impress Pennock sufficiently to win a contract.
 He made his debut at Priestfield Stadium on 25 March, in a 1–0 defeat to Peterborough United; Pennock said that his performance showed confidence and that he was blameless for the goal.
 Holý went on to make six appearances during the second half of the 2016–17 season, and was defended by Pennock after gifting Milton Keynes Dons a winning goal when he missed the ball in an attempted punch.

-He recovered from a blunder in a pre-season friendly to establish himself as the first choice keeper for the 2017–18 season.
-He made a shaky start to the campaign but would finish it in impressive form, making 49 appearances in all competitions and keeping 10 clean sheets.
-He kept his place for the 2018–19 season, making 52 appearances over the course of the season, keeping 15 clean sheets.
+He recovered from a blunder in a pre-season friendly to establish himself as the first-choice keeper for the 2017–18 season.
+He made a shaky start to the campaign.
+Still, he would finish it in impressive form, making 49 appearances in all competitions and keeping 10 clean sheets.
+He kept his place for the 2018–19 season, making 52 appearances throughout the season, keeping 15 clean sheets.
 Manager Steve Lovell instructed him to take more command of his penalty area and was pleased with the Czech's subsequent improvement.
 Holý was offered a new contract by Gillingham after refusing to enter negotiations until safety from relegation was confirmed, though he ultimately declined the offer anyway.
 Chairman Paul Scally had previously admitted that only promotion into the Championship could change Holý's mind.